worldtechsolution/internship-challenges/README.md

 # Task 1 - Data Processing Challenge: Expense Analysis

 ### **Objective:**
-Your task is to process and analyze a dataset containing a record of expenses.
+Your task is to process and analyze a dataset containing a record of expenses using core Python functionalities.
 The dataset is provided as a CSV file named `expenses.csv`.
-The main goal is to extract insightful summaries from this data.
+The main objective is to extract insightful summaries from this data.

+## IMPORTANT: Use of external libraries like `Pandas`, `NumPy`, or other data processing libraries is not allowed for this challenge.
+Please only use core Python functionalities and data structures for processing the data.
+The `csv` library is permissible for reading the dataset.

 ### **Data:**
 The CSV file contains the following columns: